OSSD Canada (Ontario Secondary School Diploma )

 It's crucial to remember that because the provinces and territories govern the education system, there may be differences in the organisation, content, and graduation standards between various parts of Canada.
 In addition, there are other school kinds, including public, private, and independent schools, each of which has an own curriculum and set of entry requirements.

-The Ontario Secondary School Credential (OSSD) is a diploma that students must finish after completing a number of courses and other prerequisites.
+The OSSD Canada is a diploma that students must finish after completing a number of courses and other prerequisites.
 It is not dependent on a single exam.
 Students who successfully complete the graduating criteria established by the Ontario Ministry of Education are given the OSSD.

 The typical criteria to get an OSSD include: